nus-cs2103-AY2425S1/ip/docs/README.md

 # Features

 ## Todo
-A `Todo` task represents a general task without any specific deadline or time range
+A `Todo` task represents a general task without any specific deadline or time range.

 ### Usage:
 ```declarative